SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie turned her attention to the ingredients she was beating, looking down, she saw they were now creamy.

-She grabbed an egg, cracking it and pouring it into the mix.
+She grabbed an egg, cracked it and poured it into the mix.
 She threw the shell away and started beating the egg into the mix.

 After the first egg was mixed in, she cracked and poured in another, beating it too.